nhudinh2103/etlt-pipeline-google-cloud/README.md

 - Key metrics:
   - Time dimensions: Links to both date and time for flexible analysis
   - `commit_count`: Number of commits in the time period
-  - Partitioned by date for optimal query performance
+  - Partitioned by date (dt=YYYY-MM-DD) for optimal query performance

 ### Key Features
 - ✨ Optimized star schema for commit analysis